 The ADA does not require The City of Ottawa to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.

-Complaints that a program, service, or activity of The City of Ottawa is not accessible to persons with disabilities should be directed to the City Engineer.
+Complaints that a program, service, or activity of The City of Ottawa is not accessible to persons with disabilities should be directed to the Consulting Engineer.

 The City of Ottawa will not place a surcharge on a particular individual with a disability or any group of individuals with disabilities to cover the cost of providing auxiliary aids/services or reasonable modifications of policy, such as retrieving items from locations that are open to the public but are not accessible to persons who use wheelchairs.